BonoboPLC/lojjo_wiki/retail-sales-agents.md

  ![Full Registration](/uploads/full-registration.png "Full Registration")

+ > Account Created!
+{.is-info}

- Once you have have created the account, the player will receive an email with their log in information and a temporary password.
+ Once you have have completed the details, the account will be created and the player will receive an email with their log in information and a temporary password.
 They will also be assigned a unique Account number which they can use for future interactions with your retail sales agents or customer service staff.